 One Pan Cooking That Builds Flavor

 Cooking everything on a single tray allows the flavors to blend naturally.
-The juices from the chicken coat the vegetables as they roast, helping this sheet pan southwest chicken develop depth and balance with very little effort.
+The juices from the chicken coat the vegetables as they roast, which is the same technique that makes a crispy sheet pan cabbage and sausage so flavorful, helping this southwest chicken develop depth and balance with very little effort.

 Ingredients You Need